surya4682/secure_coding/README.md

 The 16 unsecured codes(codeN11**.c) in securecoding folder are secured in the respective N11** folders which contain the secure code

-The N11** folders contain the secured code, the clang warnings are in index.html and ./a.out gives the output of the secured code.
+The N11** folders contain the secured code (codeN11**.c) respectively, the clang warnings are in index.html and ./a.out gives the output of the secured code.